-Classification 7- Food Manufacturing, Processing and Storage Non-Commercial Structural Pest Control:
+Non-Commercial Structural Pest Control (Classification 7):

-A Non-Commercial Applicator Certificate (not a license) shall be issued in this classification to owners or employees of large scale, primarily wholesale food manufacturing, processing and storing government, institutions, businesses, companies, or corporations for the purpose of performing pest control work (including wood destroying insects and organisms) on the premises of property owned or managed by themselves or their employer.
-Employees Noncommercial applicators shall be restricted to pest control work at the company address or addresses owned or under the direct management of their employer as stated on the Non-Commercial Applicator Certificate.
-Non-commercial applicators shall be restricted from issuing Letters of Clearance, wood destroying insect inspection reports, or termite contracts.
-Any person issuing any type of termite inspection related reports or contracts or performing pest control work for more than one government agency, institution, business, company, or corporation shall qualify and be licensed, bonded, and insured under e Classification 1 (Termite and Other Structural Pest) and/or Classification 2 two (Household Pest and Rodent Control) rather than in this classification.
-The business, companies, or corporations and the employee noncommercial applicator shall be jointly and severally responsible for the proper use of pesticides by the employee.
+A Non-Commercial Applicator Certificate (not a license) shall be issued in this classification to owners or employees of government, institutions, businesses, companies, or corporations for the purpose of performing pest control work (including wood destroying insects and organisms) on the premises of property owned or managed by themselves or their employer.
+Non-commercial applicators shall be restricted to pest control work at addresses owned or under the direct management of their employer as stated on the Non-Commercial Applicator Certificate.
+Noncommercial applicators shall be restricted from issuing Letters of Clearance, wood destroying insect inspection reports, or termite contracts.
+Any person issuing any type of termite inspection related reports or contracts or performing pest control work for more than one government agency, institution, business, company, or corporation shall qualify and be licensed, bonded, and insured under Classification 1 (Termite and Other Structural Pest) and/or Classification 2 (Household Pest and Rodent Control) rather than in this classification.
+The business, companies, or corporations and the non-commercial applicator shall be jointly and severally responsible for the proper use of pesticides by the employee.
 Non-commercial applicators must take special precautions when performing pesticide applications in areas such as for food preparation, areas occupied by tenants, pets, workers, etc. All pesticide product label directions must be strictly followed.
 The Non-Commercial Applicator Certificate shall be subject to denial, suspension or invalidation for any or all grounds stated in AR Code Annotated §17-37-101 as amended or these regulations.

-Classification 8 - Food Related Non-Commercial Fumigation:
+Non-Commercial Fumigation (Classification 8):

-A Non-Commercial Applicator Certificate (not a license) shall be issued in this classification to owners or employees of large scale, primarily wholesale food manufacturing, processing and storing businesses, companies, or corporations for the purpose of performing fumigation pest control work on the premises of property owned or managed by themselves or their employer. companies or corporations.
-Said employees non-commercial applicators shall be restricted to fumigation at the company address or addresses owned or under the direct management of their employer as stated on the Non-Commercial Applicators Certificate.
-Any person performing food related fumigation for more than one business, company, or corporation shall qualify and be licensed under Classification 3 (General Fumigation) rather than in this classification.
-The business, company, or corporation and the employee non-commercial applicator shall be jointly and severally responsible for the proper use of fumigants.
+A Non-Commercial Applicator Certificate (not a license) shall be issued in this classification to owners or employees of, primarily wholesale food manufacturing, processing and storing businesses, companies, or corporations for the purpose of performing fumigation pest control work on the premises of property owned or managed by themselves or their employer.
+Said noncommercial applicators shall be restricted to fumigation at addresses owned or under the direct management of their employer as stated on the Non-Commercial Applicators Certificate.
+Any person performing fumigation for more than one business, company, or corporation shall qualify and be licensed under Classification 3 (General Fumigation) rather than in this classification.
+The business, company, or corporation and the non-commercial applicator shall be jointly and severally responsible for the proper use of fumigants.
 The Non-Commercial Applicator certificate shall be subject to denial, suspension or invalidation for any or all grounds stated in AR Code Annotated §17-37-101 as amended or these regulations.

+SECTION VIII

-SECTION VIII - NON-COMMERCIAL ORNAMENTAL TREE AND TURF PEST CONTROL (CLASSIFICATION 9A); ORNAMENTAL WEED CONTROL (CLASSIFICATION 9B); GOLF COURSE PEST CONTROL (CLASSIFICATION 10);
+- NON-COMMERCIAL TREE AND TURF PEST CONTROL (CLASSIFICATION 9) - NON-COMMERCIAL GOLF COURSE PEST CONTROL (CLASSIFICATION 10)

-Classification 9 A - Non-Commercial Ornamental Tree and Turf Pest Control:
+Non-Commercial Tree and Turf Pest Control (Classification 9):